LEAD - Leadership

 Students identify and learn foundational aspects of organizational structure and design, which help increase communication, productivity, engagement and inspire collaboration among organizational personnel.
 Prerequisite(s): advisor's consent.

 LEAD 421H.
-Organizational Design and Engagement I Honors (3).
+Organizational Design and Engagement Honors (3).

 Students identify and learn foundational aspects of organizational structure and design, which help increase communication, productivity, engagement and inspire collaboration among organizational personnel.
 Prerequisite(s): advisor's consent.

 LEAD 422H.
-Organizational Design and Engagement II Honors (3).
+Employee Motivation and Commitment Honors (3).

 LEAD 435.
 Getting Things Done: Tools and Practices for Leaders in Action (3).